 The purchase price of each share and associated warrant was \$1.79.
-Including the issuance of Company's Class A common stock (see Note 11), the aggregate gross proceeds to the Company from the private placement were \$29.4 million, before deducting the placement agent fees and other offering expenses payable by the Company.
-The Company intends to use the net proceeds from the private placement for general corporate purposes, including working capital.
+Including the issuance of Company's Class A common stock (see Note 12), the aggregate gross proceeds to the Company from the private placement were \$29.4 million, before deducting the placement agent fees and other offering expenses payable by the Company.
+The Company uses the net proceeds from the private placement for general corporate purposes, including working capital.

-The warrants have an exercise price of \$2.20 per share of Class A common stock, and are exercisable beginning on September 8, 2023 until September 8, 2028.
+The warrants have an exercise price of \$2.20 per share of Class A common stock, and are exercisable until September 8, 2028.
 The March 2023 private placement warrants provide that a holder of warrants will not have the right to exercise any portion of its warrants if such holder, together with its affiliates, would beneficially own in excess of 4.99% of the number of shares of common stock outstanding immediately after giving effect to such exercise; provided, however, that each holder may increase or decrease the beneficial ownership limitation by giving notice to the Company; but not to any percentage in excess of 9.99%.

 The Company incurred transaction costs which consisted of legal fees, accounting fees, placement agent fees, and other third-party costs directly related to the March 2023 private placement.
-The transaction costs of \$0.9 million related to the 2023 private placement warrants were included in other expense, net in the unaudited condensed consolidated statements of operations and comprehensive loss for the six months ended June 30, 2023.
+The transaction costs of \$0.9 million related to the 2023 private placement warrants were included in other income (expense), net in the unaudited condensed consolidated statements of operations and comprehensive income (loss) for the nine months ended September 30, 2023.

-The Company also has approximately 24.1 million additional outstanding warrants, including 15.8 million public warrants and 8.3 million private placement warrants, issued by Osprey, our predecessor company, in 2019 in connection with its initial public offering as a special purpose acquisition company.
+The Company also has approximately 24.1 million additional outstanding warrants, including 15.8 million public warrants and 8.3 million private placement warrants, issued by Osprey, the Company's predecessor company, in 2019 in connection with its initial public offering as a special purpose acquisition company.
 The 2019 warrants are each exercisable for one share of the Company's Class A common stock.